oguzhantanir/Hayrat_Data_Center_Monitoring/README.md

 # Hayrat_Data_Center_Monitoring
 Data Center Temperature, Humidity, DewPoint, Cabinet Door Access, Voice, Light and Water Sensor Monitoring on Grafana Dashboard.
 This project is the cheapest monitoring solution in the world. :) It can be scalable using multiple base units and aggregate in a central database.
-Thousands of sensors can be tracked.
+Different sensors can be added and Thousands of sensors can be tracked.
 Have a good time!

 Software Requirements
 - InfluxDB (Time Series Database)